-You [have heard] [are about to hear] testimony from [name] who [testified] [will testify] to opinions and the reasons for [his] [her] opinions.
-This opinion testimony is allowed, because of the education or experience of this witness.
+You [have heard] [are about to hear] testimony from [name] who [testified] [will testify] about [his] [her]opinions and the reasons for those opinions.
+This opinion testimony is allowed, because of the specialized knowledge, skill, experience, training, or education of this witness.

 Such opinion testimony should be judged like any other testimony.
-You may accept it or reject it and give it as much weight as you think it deserves, considering the witness's education and experience, the reasons given for the opinion, and all the other evidence in the case.
+You may accept it or reject it and give it as much weight as you think it deserves, considering the witness's specialized knowledge, skill, experience, training, or education, the reasons given for the opinion, and all the other evidence in the case.